 "We have also sent one of our technicians to Mercedes, so that they can improve".

-Williams and Bmw are in negotiations to extend their agreement after the deadline set in 2004, the German brand having practically given up on setting up a team of its own.
+Williams and Bmw are in negotiations to extend their agreement after the deadline set in 2004, the German brand having practically given up on creating a team of its own.
 The tough question for Frank Williams is the duel with Ferrari.

 A little diplomacy doesn't hurt, which is why, perhaps, officially the Grove team and its Bavarian partner announce they will only aim for the title in 2004.
 The drivers also preach calm.
 Juan Pablo Montoya and Ralf Schumacher, who never hide their rivalry that is evident in their gestures and attitudes, avoid proclamations.
-Says the Colombian driver:
+The Colombian driver says:

-"The FW 25 looks good to me.
-And if the car will be competitive I am ready to do my part.
+"The FW25 looks good to me.
+And if the car will be competitive, I am ready to do my part.
 I don't fear single-lap qualifying.
 But it will not only be a challenge for the drivers: the technicians will also have to play their part.
 Michael Schumacher?
 I don't have any messages for him, I'll see you on the track, I've prepared well.
-Even if some people say I don't try hard enough".
+Even if some people say I’m not doing enough".

-Ralf Schumacher prefers not to talk about Ferrari's World Champion, but is nonetheless moved to answer the accusation that he was not aggressive enough towards his brother.
+Ralf Schumacher prefers not to talk about Ferrari's World Champion, but is nonetheless driven to answer the accusation that he was not aggressive enough towards his brother.

 "Last year in Brazil I had assessed that it was better to take six points than to risk finishing off the track.
 It was not possible at that time to be faster than the Ferrari.
 Over the years I have become more reflective.
 That doesn't mean that if the opportunity presents itself I won't attempt a hard overtake".